Doing Research on Commodities

 - Commodity Indexes for the Standard International Trade Classification, Revision (SITC) 3.
 2 vols.
-(HF 1041 U552 1994; Bennett Reference): UN commodity codes.
+(HF 1041 U552 1994): UN commodity codes.
 Find your commodity and get the code.
-Also helps to indicate the broader category to which your commodity belongs.
+This guide also helps to indicate the broader category to which your commodity belongs.

 Each of these reference books has some information on commodities, commodity markets, price indexes and other relevant topics.

-- International Encyclopedia of the Social & Behavioral Sciences (H 41 I58 2001 - Bennett Reference)
+- International Encyclopedia of the Social & Behavioral Sciences (H 41 I58 2001)

-- Primary Commodity Markets and Models: an International Bibliography (HF 1040.7 Z95 - Bennett Library)
+- Primary Commodity Markets and Models: An International Bibliography (HF 1040.7 Z95)

 In addition to the links below, it is often helpful to find an association or organization that is specific to your commodity (or commodity group).
-Use one or more of the sources listed in our Associations guide to find an appropriate association for your commodity.
+Use one or more of the sources listed in our Finding Business and Trade Associations guide to find an appropriate association for your commodity.